by Guy Avtalyon

 Benefits of Investing in European ETFs

-Europe is one of the best-shielded business areas in the globe.
+Europe is one of the best-shielded business areas around the globe.
 To be honest, there are still some risks after the crisis in 2009.
 The companies in Eastern Europe have better growth potential than Western Europe.
-Anyway, by having EU ETFs in your investment portfolio is a great choice and I’ll try to explain why that is.
+Anyway, having EU ETFs in your investment portfolio is a great choice and I’ll try to explain why that is.

 First of all, in Europe are some of the most successful companies.
 For example, a lot of US investors are very interested in them.
 Moreover, Europe is consists of several areas.
 That makes European ETFs very good for diversifying a stock portfolio without the risk which developing markets may give.
 The added quality is that the EU is honestly low-risk.
 Just compare it with Asia, for example.

 Many investors are now attempting to enter the European Union market through mergers and acquisitions.
 Also, by investing in its main businesses.
 The EU is, in fact, welcoming foreign investment.

 The main risk is that the members of the EU are very connected and dependent on each other.
 At first glance, nothing is bad with that but if a crisis occurs it will spillover among them, and business in the union may fall down like a house of cards.
 As I mentioned above, Wester Europe economies have slower growth and they may seem less attractive for investing.
 Especially for investors who want more risky investments.